Do you own all of these essential home tools?

 Multi-Bit Screw Driver

-A good multi-bit screwdriver will handle most screws you’ll encounter on different home products.
-A good one should include #1 and #2 Phillips bits, plus, 3/16″ and 1/4″ slotted bits.
-The great thing about most multi-bit screwdrivers, is that they also serve as a nut driver for at-least one size nut.
-This Klein Tools 32557 Heavy-Duty Multi-Bit Screwdriver/Nut Driver is my pick for a high quality driver.
+A good multi-bit screwdriver will handle most screws you'll encounter on different home products.
+A good one should include #1 and #2 Phillips bits, plus, 3/16" and ¼" slotted bits.
+The great thing about most multi-bit screwdrivers is that they also serve as a nut driver for at least one size nut.

 Precision Screw Driver Set

 Would it be safe to claim that the most common use for a precision screwdriver is to repair a pair of eyeglasses?
-I think it’s a safe assumption.
-Precision screw drivers have their place in the home for other projects too.
+I think it's a safe assumption.
+Precision screwdrivers have their place in the home for other projects too.
 Watches, small toys, and even some electronics contain screws that only a good precision screwdriver can turn.
-My recommended precision screwdriver set is the ORIA Screwdriver Set.
-You can’t beat this kit for the price.
-You get 54 bits and even a flexible shaft.

 Tape Measure